HPCRL/CAGNET/README.md

 # GNN-RDM
 Repo for paper Communication Optimization for Distributed Execution of Graph Neural Networks.
-This repo is built based on CAGNET: Communication-Avoiding Graph Neural nETworks
+This repo is built based on CAGNET: Communication-Avoiding Graph Neural nETworks RDM is a distributed solution hence it runs with at least 2 GPUs.
+In cases when there is only 1 GPU available, user can simply run sequential GCN.

 ## Dependencies
 - Python 3.7.11